SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdstrike-threat-intel-source.md

 <img src={useBaseUrl('img/integrations/security-threat-detection/crowdstrike.png')} alt="thumbnail icon" width="85"/>

 CrowdStrike is the leader in next-generation endpoint protection, threat intelligence, and response services.
 CrowdStrike’s core technology, the Falcon platform, stops breaches by preventing and responding to all types of attacks — both malware and malware-free.
-The CrowdStrike Threat Intel integration ingests the indicator data from CrowdStrike Combined API and sends it to Sumo Logic as normalized threat indicator.
+The CrowdStrike Threat Intel integration ingests the indicator data from CrowdStrike Combined API and sends it to Sumo Logic as normalized threat indicator information.

 :::important
 The CrowdStrike API documentation is not public and can only be accessed by partners or customers.